 3. Smart Greenhouse:

 To make our greenhouses smart, IoT has enabled weather stations to automatically adjust the climate conditions according to a particular set of instructions.
 Adoption of IoT in Greenhouses has eliminated the human intervention, thus making entire process cost-effective and increasing accuracy at the same time.
 For example, using solar-powered IoT sensors builds modern and inexpensive greenhouses.
 These sensors collect and transmit the real-time data which helps in monitoring the greenhouse state very precisely in real-time.
+With the help of the sensors, the water consumption and greenhouse state can be monitored via emails or SMS alerts.
+Automatic and smart irrigation is carried out with the help of IoT.
+These sensors help to provide information on the pressure, humidity, temperature and light levels.

 4. Data Analytics: